Ajit-Kumar/Deep-Learning/README.md

 ❖ NumPy array of the images and annotated mask is created for further processing.
 ❖ Normalization is applied on the generated NumPy arrays.
 ❖ The data is splitted into 80:20 ratio in training and testing set, respectively.

+Modelling

+In this work I have used U-Net as based on my research, I found that it is the best model for biomedical Image Segmentation.
+In this model is implemented using Keras functional API as the model has layers that require multiple input/outputs.

+Implementation of U-Net

+Encoder

+❖ Encoder has conv_block function which gets two inputs- input_tensor and num_filters(feature channel).
+The blocks are linear stack of convolutional layers, a batch normalisation layer, and then relu activation is applied to map the input and output.
+The conv_block function is called in the encoder_block and maxpooling and dropout of 20% is applied on each layer.
+❖ Max pooling in the encoder_block reduces spatial resolution of feature map by factor of 2.
+❖ Dropout of 20% is introduced at each convolutional layer being called in the encoder block.
+❖ To Keep the track of the output of each block as I feed these high-resolution feature maps to the decoder.